Genometric/MSPC/docs/cli/about.md

 title: About
 ---

-MSPC `CLI.dll` is a command line interface to the MSPC method; it parses input datasets (e.g., BED files), invokes the method to analyze them, and persists the results.
+MSPC `mspc.dll` is a command line interface to the MSPC method; it parses input datasets (e.g., BED files), invokes the method to analyze them, and persists the results.

-The MSPC `CLI.dll` is cross-platform and can be invoked from any shell, such as Windows PowerShell, Linux shell, or Mac OS Terminal.
-A basic `CLI.dll` invocation takes four arguments (i.e., [input](cli/args.md#input), [replicate type](cli/args.md#replicate-type), and [stringency](cli/args.md#stringency-threshold) and
+The `mspc.dll` is a cross-platform command-line application, and can be invoked from any shell, such as Windows PowerShell, Linux shell, or Mac OS Terminal.
+A basic `mspc.dll` invocation takes four arguments (i.e., [input](cli/args.md#input), [replicate type](cli/args.md#replicate-type), and [stringency](cli/args.md#stringency-threshold) and